Evergreen

 • Brass

-• Competitions
+• Performances

 About us

-Elena Keil - Piano, Composition
+Elena Keil

 Elena Keil is the founder of Evergreen Conservatory of Music.
-Her pedagogy, knowledge and experience date back to when she started playing piano at 4 years old, toured with Vesna Children’s Choir across Europe, and her training at Gnessin’s Academy of Music.
+Her pedagogy, knowledge and experience date back from when she started playing piano at 4 years old, toured with Vesna Children’s Choir across Europe, and her training at Gnessin’s Russian Academy of Music.
 She holds unparalleled standards for music education and performance, revolutionizing the music culture and development in the community of Evergreen and beyond.
 Students who have studied with Elena have attended top music programs in the US.
 Elena is driving towards positioning Evergreen Conservatory as a prominent musical education landmark in the country and the world.

 www.ElenaKeil.com